 Commercial passenger transportation

-In the context of COVID-19 and the resumption of commercial passenger aviation activities as from 8 June 2020 and until further notice, any airport operator will have to apply the health measures detailed in this document (PDF, 562.14 KB) (only in Dutch and French).
+In the context of COVID-19 and the resumption of commercial passenger aviation activities as from 8 June 2020 and until further notice, any airport operator will have to apply the health measures detailed in this document (PDF, 268.09 KB) (Dutch) or in this document (PDF, 235.36 KB) (French).
 Any passenger airline operating on Belgian territory is invited to enforce the health measures detailed in the aforementioned document (see also the news release " Measures to prevent the spread of SARS-CoV-2 (PDF, 250.63 KB)").

 Exemptions and approvals